Welcome to our Forthcoming Lectures and Workshops

 University of Adelaide

 University policy is to close doors at 7.00 pm, so be sure to arrive punctually!
-The door will however be checked briefly for late arrivals immediately before the main lecture starts (around 7.10 to 7.15 pm).
-The FGC doorbell will no longer be available.
+If you are late you may call the number affixed to the door.
+However this will only be available until the main lecture starts (around 7.10 to 7.15 pm).

 Upcoming Workshop